 For the first half of the 20th Century, Mount Wilson was the most famous observatory in the world.
 The biggest telescopes were here, and their new designs were changing the way astronomy was done.
 Among the many discoveries made on the mountain, a few revolutionized our understanding of our place in the Universe.
-Here, for the first time, Harlow Shapley measured the size of the Milky Way Galaxy and located our position in it, far from the center.
-Then Edwin Hubble proved that the mysterious spiral nebulae, which astronomers had speculated about for decades, were in fact distant galaxies similar to our own.
-Then Hubble teamed up with Milton Humason and discovered that this immense Universe was expanding.
+Here, during WWI, Harlow Shapley measured the size of the Milky Way Galaxy for the first time and located our position in it, far from the center.
+Then, in 1924, Edwin Hubble proved that the mysterious spiral nebulae, which astronomers had speculated about for decades, were in fact distant galaxies similar to our own.
+Then Hubble teamed up with Milton Humason and confirmed that this immense Universe was expanding.
 Space itself was getting bigger.
-This finding, when run backwards in time, lead straight to the Big Bang Theory.
-So this is where modern cosmology began, and thus, in our long search for our origins, Mount Wilson holds a unique place in human history.
+This finding, when run backwards in time, led a few decades later to the Big Bang Theory.
+Mount Wilson is where modern observational cosmology began.
+It holds a unique place in humanity’s search for our most distant origins.
 Today, our original solar and nighttime telescopes, the world’s largest for two generations of astronomers, have been joined by the new CHARA array, which has the highest resolution of any optical or infrared system ever built, achieving unprecedented views of the stars.

 A publicity photo of astronomer Edwin Hubble guiding Mount Wilson’s 100-inch Telescope in 1924, shortly after he proved the existence of distant galaxies.
 Photo: Carnegie Observatories/ Huntington Library.

 Join the Observatory as a member!
 By doing so, you get a number of benefits and you help us renew this historic mountaintop, so that it may inspire well into the future.
 We aim to build a larger community to keep us moving forward with educational STEM programs, undergraduate research, public outreach, ongoing scientific research, and restoration of our 116-year-old observatory.